jwkidd3/coffee-machine-kata-ddd/README.md

-The drink maker should receive the correct instructions for my coffee / tea / chocolate order I want to be able to send instructions to the drink maker to add one or two sugars When my order contains sugar the drink maker should add a stick (touillette) with itThe
+The drink maker should receive the correct instructions for my coffee / tea / chocolate order I want to be able to send instructions to the drink maker to add one or two sugars When my order contains sugar the drink maker should add a stick (touillette) with it

 The drink maker should make the drinks only if the correct amount of money is given If not enough money is provided, we want to send a message to the drink maker.
 The message should contains at least the amount of money missing.